 - You can’t cancel or reschedule your eExam.
 By starting your eExam, you’re confirming that you’re well enough to do the exam.
 If you suddenly become unwell during your exam, tell your supervisor straight away – they’ll tell you what you need to do.
 We recommend you try to finish your exam if you’re able to because in most circumstances, if you’ve seen and/or attempted to answer the exam questions, you won't be eligible for a deferred assessment.

-- You must stay in sight of your webcam throughout the eExam session.
-If you ask to leave the room to use the toilet, you’ll be required to leave your phone in front of the camera so it’s visible.
+- If your eExam is supervised, you must stay in sight of your webcam throughout the eExam session.
+If you need to leave the room to use the toilet, you’ll need to leave your phone and any exam materials in the exam room in front of the camera so it’s visible.
 The session will continue to be recorded while you’re out of the room.

-- To ensure you get your full exam time, you need to log into the eAssessment platform 30 minutes before the scheduled start time (if it’s supervised) or 10 minutes before if you have an exam without supervision.
+- To ensure you get your full exam time, log into the eAssessment platform 30 minutes before the scheduled start time (if it’s supervised) or 10 minutes before if you have an exam without supervision.

 - Your exam duration includes reading time; however, you can start answering as soon as the exam begins if you want to.

-- During the exam, you must not have in your possession any book, notes, paper, calculator, pencil case, mobile phone, smart watch/device, writing on any part of your body, or any other material which hasn’t been authorised for the exam.
+- During the eExam, you must not have a calculator, pencil case, mobile phone, smart watch/device, or any books, notes, paper, writing on any part of your body, or any other materials which haven’t been authorised for the exam.
 Possession of unauthorised materials, or attempting to cheat or cheating in an exam, is a disciplinary offence.

-Here’s what you're allowed to take into open-book and closed-book exams.
-Supervisors will regard any material or item on your desk, chair, or person to be in your possession.
-Possession of unauthorised materials in an exam is a disciplinary offence.
+This information will also appear on the landing page of your eExam.
+You should read this information carefully before you start your eExam and make sure all of your materials and devices are authorised.
+We'll regard any material or item on your desk, chair, or person to be in your possession.
+Having any unauthorised materials in an exam is a disciplinary offence.